Australia

 His characters are slim, with very elongated bodies and limbs in the proportions of Art Déco fashion illustrations.
 The landscapes with scattered dried trees are directly inspired by the Kangaroo Hunt painted in 1938 by Purves Smith.

-On November 11, 2020, Deutscher and Hackett sold for A $ 2.95M including premium Going to the Pictures, oil on canvas 46 x 55 cm painted by Drysdale in 1941.
+On November 11, 2020, Deutscher and Hackett sold for A $ 2.95M Going to the Pictures, oil on canvas 46 x 55 cm painted by Drysdale in 1941.

-The whole family is in their Sunday best, the men with a tie and the woman with her handbag.
+The whole family is in their Sunday best attire, the men with a tie and the woman with her handbag.
 They get ready to go to town in a pre-1914 roadster.
 In the foreground, the father turns his back to the scene for being admired, while holding the watering can with which he will refresh his vehicle from another age.

 In 1944 the outback was devastated by the worst drought in its history.
 Going to the Pictures and its narrative following Sunday Evening had foreshadowed the artist's social awareness in favor of these disadvantaged but not discouraged families.
 Drysdale does not join the political demands of the Angry Penguins.